dogecoinfoundation/libdogecoin/src/openenclave/README.md

 | private.pem | generated signature used for signing the executable |
 | public.pem | generated signature used for signing the executable |

-Only the signed version of the enclave `libdogecoinenc.signed` is loadable on Linux as enclaves are required to be digitally signed.
+Only the signed version of the enclave `enclave.signed` is loadable on Linux as enclaves are required to be digitally signed.

 #### Linking the enclave application